KateFavre/Inventory-Application-Java-Springboot/README.md

 lines 13-17 in ValidMinimum.java set error message if validation fails line 21 added @ValidMinimum to Part.java

-added @max and @min on lines 30 and 31 in Part.java to display error when adding or updating parts if inventory is less than min or greater than max added lines 38-39 in EnufPartsValidator.java to check if add/update product lowers part below min inv updated line 20 in ValidEnufParts.java to display error message if adding/updating product lowers part below min inv
+added lines 37-38 to EnufPartsValidator.java to check if updating products lowers part inventory below minimum updated line 20 in ValidEnufParts.java to display error message

-created MaximumValidator.java and ValidMaximum.java to add validation for maximum fields added lines 10-12 in MaximumValidator to set up custom annotation and @autowired for access to springbeans lines 14-17 in MaximumValidator.java for optional initialization method lines 18-21 in MaximumValidator.java logic to check inv is less than or equal to max inv

-line 10 ValidMaximum.java link annotation to Validation class lines 11-12 in ValidMaximum set target (Part class) and makes sure available during runtime lines 13-17 in ValidMaximum.java set error message if validation fails
+created MaximumValidator.java and ValidMaximum.java to add validation for maximum fields added lines 10-12 in MaximumValidator.java to set up custom annotation and @autowired for access to springbeans lines 14-17 in MaximumValidator.java for optional initialization method lines 18-21 in MaximumValidator.java logic to check inv is less than or equal to max inv line 10 ValidMaximum.java link annotation to Validation class lines 11-12 in ValidMaximum set target (Part class) and makes sure available during runtime lines 13-17 in ValidMaximum.java set error message if validation fails